-A planned $194 million rehabilitation of Macy’s State Street department store in the Loop would be supported through a property tax incentive introduced today to City Council by Mayor Rahm Emanuel.
+A planned $194 million rehabilitation of Macy’s State Street department store in the Loop will be supported through a property tax incentive approved today by City Council.

-Interior improvements would include a new elevator core and lobby in the central atrium; new decorative finishes; new mechanical, electrical and fire protection systems; and “a white box” shell for floors 8 to 13 to accommodate future office tenants.
-Exterior work would include masonry, facade, roof, window, and skylight repairs; new lighting and canopies; and a separate entrance for the office portion of the building.
+Interior improvements will include a new elevator core and lobby in the central atrium; new decorative finishes; new mechanical, electrical and fire protection systems; and “a white box” shell for floors 8 to 13 to accommodate future office tenants.
+Exterior work will include masonry, facade, roof, window, and skylight repairs; new lighting and canopies; and a separate entrance for the office portion of the building.

 Located at 111 N. State St., the building was originally designed as a flagship Marshall Field department store by Charles B. Atwood of D.H.
 Burnham & Co. and completed in 1914.
 The building was designated a Chicago landmark in 2005, the same year it was acquired by Macy’s.